e-picas/bash-utils/README.md

 The `Bash-Utils` project is a short and simple utilities library for [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) scripts.
-You can use it as a basis to quickly build robust shell scripts for UNIX systems with options, arguments, error handling and common usage and help strings.
+You can use it as a basis to quickly build robust shell scripts for UNIX systems with options and arguments, error handling and code debugging, and common usage and help strings.
 The library is licensed under an [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
 The library is fully "unit-tested" using [BATS](http://github.com/sstephenson/bats) to keep it as robust as possible.